mamadfar/node-docker-ts-swc__nodejs/me.md

 3. docker compose restart [container name] <!-- to restart a specific container -->
 4. docker compose exec [container or service] [any command related to this service]
 5. docker compose build [container or service] <!-- rebuild our Dockerfile -->
-6. docker compose rm --stop [container or service] <!-- stop our container -->
+6. docker compose rm --stop [container or service] <!-- stop and remove our container -->
 7. docker compose run [container or service] [new command] <!-- new command like 'yarn db:migrate' -->
+8. docker stop [container or service]

 ## Postgres
 relational db